Richd Baily Asst: Qutr. Mastr. Genl., his signature on the "Embarkation Return of 447 German

 Died: unknown

-On 1 March 1776 (St David's Day, ironically, considering his former regiment), Baily was promoted to captain in the 62nd Regiment and was entrusted to the command of the regiment's junior additional company.
-This duty kept him at home, where he was supposed to recruit men for the regiment.
-This was perhaps ironic since, of all the officers of the 62nd Regiment at the time, he had the most fighting experience.
+On 1 March 1776, Baily was promoted to a captaincy in the 62nd Regiment of Foot and was assigned to the command of the regiment's junior additional company, a duty which would normally have kept him engaged in recruiting new men for the regiment.
+This was perhaps ironic since, of all the officers of the 62nd Regiment at the time, Baily had the most fighting and campaign experience.

-According to various issues of The Parliamentary Register, or History of the Proceedings and Debates of the House of Commons (London), Baily received 182.10.0 on 20 March 1778 for 365 days pay, covering 11 March 1777 to 10 March 1778 inclusive for “superintending the embarkation of parties, horses, stores, &c. for the armies in North America.”
+As an assistant quarter master general in England, Baily had the particular duty of assisting "in providing and forwarding Camp Equipage, Necessaries, Stores, &c to the Army for the Campaign 1776 and after having completed it, received Directions from the late Secretary at War and Adjutant General to remain in England upon that duty" (WO 34).
+The Parliamentary Register, or History of the Proceedings and Debates of the House of Commons (London), record passage of bills by which Baily received 182.10.0 on 20 March 1778 for 365 days pay, covering 11 March 1777 to 10 March 1778 inclusive for “superintending the embarkation of parties, horses, stores, &c. for the armies in North America.”
 On 20 April 1780, Baily was paid 241.1.2 “for expenses in superintending the embarkation of parties, camp equipage, &c. from 11th March 1779 to 10th March 1780.”
 He was again paid 182.10.0 “for superintending the embarkation of parties, stores, &c. for the armies serving abroad [from 11 March 1780] to 10th March 1781.”
-Clearly, these additional duties kept him otherwise employed, and he may not have served much with his company, if at all.
+Clearly, these duties kept him very busy and it appears that he did not serve with his company.

 After the 62nd Regiment's repatriation to England in 1781, Baily was listed as being on General Edward Mathew's leave, due to his continued duties as a "Deputy Commissary" and he remained on leave from the regiment during its extensive reorganization period.
 Baily was breveted to the rank of major in the army on 12 June 1782, and resigned his regimental commission in 1783.